 For the sections that do have to get weeded, weeding is generally a touchy subject.
 The reason why is probably already clear to you: people don’t like the idea of books being thrown away.
 We love books.
 And no one loves books more than librarians.
 It can be hard for them too.

-Weeding is normal and necessary, but the big problem was that after the earthquake, the San Francisco Public Library started getting rid of an unusual amount of books.
+Weeding is normal and necessary, but the big problem was that after the earthquake, the San Francisco Public Library started getting rid of an unusual number of books.
 The librarians were told to move quickly.
 And they didn’t use MUSTY.
 Or any sort of comparable system.

 GREEN.
 YELLOW.
 RED.